The first and only copy of a jinashi shakuhachi for sale

-“When did you copy your first jinashi shakuhachi inside and out?”
+“When did you copy your first jinashi shakuhachi?”

 Jon began experimenting with copying bamboo jinashi shakuhachi back in 2007.
 In 2012 he was the first person to copy a jinashi shakuhachi inside and out.
 In 2013 Jon released the first iteration of the Bell Shakuhachi for sale.
 He then decided to discontinue sales in order to make a more ideal bamboo “master” jinashi shakuhachi for the project, to further perfect his process, and to develop his bamboo eco-composite material.
 In November of 2018, Jon was finally able to release the current Bell Shakuhachi.
 He hopes to eventually offer more Bell Shakuhachi which will be copies of different lengths/keys.